jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

                 "lastRouteId", "omega"),
             /*
              * Randomly select either route 'alpha' or 'beta' when
-             * allowing the CONNECT command and log as an
+             * allowing the CONNECT request and log as an
              * informational message the route that has been
              * selected
              */